 It is far too easy to simply focus on how much disk space you need for the various types of database files, such as SQL Server data files, log files, tempdb files, and database backup files rather than concentrating on the required performance metrics for each of these types of database files.
 You need to consider how much sequential read and write performance you need (in terms of MB/sec), and how much random read and write performance you need (in terms of IOPS) for your workload for each of these database file types.
 You also need to think about your disk redundancy requirements and your available budget.

 Thinking about all of this will help you and your storage administrator decide how to properly configure your disk subsystem to get the best performance and redundancy possible with your available resources.
 This is far preferable to simply calculating your disk space requirements, and asking for a certain amount of disk space.
-I talk about this in much more detail in my Pluralsight course, SQL Server 2012: Evaluating and Sizing Hardware.
-Erin and Jonathan will also be covering this subject in Module 1 of their IE0: Immersion Event for the Accidental DBA course.

 There is a free and easy to use benchmark tool that you can use to quickly compare the performance of different types of disks and disk arrays.
 CrystalDiskMark, which is available from Crystal Dew World is a fairly well-known disk subsystem benchmark.
 You can select the number of test runs, desired file size, desired test file type, and which logical drive you want to test.
 It allows you to measure: